haytok/haytok/README.md

 # Hi there 🤞

-- I'm a graduate student in Japan.
+- I'm working at xxx.

 # Recent Posts on [My blog](https://hakiwata.jp)